- University grading system

 Before an incomplete is reported, there should be, in the judgment of the instructor, a reasonable probability that the student can complete the course successfully without attending class sessions again.

 An incomplete (I) will be removed when the student submits all work due.
 An incomplete must be removed and a final grade recorded in the Office of Records and Registration no later than one calendar year (12 months) following the term in which the Incomplete was incurred, whether or not the student is enrolled.
+If the student has graduated, an incomplete will be changed according to this policy; however, the graduation GPA will not change.

 In order to remove an incomplete, the student must make arrangements with the instructor for the satisfactory completion of the work remaining to be done in the course.
-This work was indicated on the "Incomplete Grade Record" that was submitted by the student and the instructor when the "I" was originally requested.
+This work was indicated on the "Incomplete Grade Request" that was submitted by the student and the instructor when the "I" was originally requested.

-When the work has been completed the instructor submits a final grade, which must also be approved by the department chair and the student’s dean.
+When the work has been completed, the instructor submits a final grade, which must also be approved by the department chair and the student’s dean.
 If the deadline for completion is not met, a grade of "F" will be recorded automatically at the time stated above.
 If the instructor indicated a grade other than "F" on the information sheet that was filed, that grade will be used instead of "F."

 A change of grade after three semesters may be made only upon approval of the faculty Committee on Academic Policies and Standards (CAPS).
 Requests must be made in writing and must be supported in writing by the instructor and the department chair.
-These papers are forwarded to the student’s academic dean for presentation to the faculty committee.
+These documents are forwarded to the student’s academic dean for presentation to the faculty committee.

 All departments have established policies and procedures which enable students to appeal final grades.
 These policies and procedures outline the progression of a formal appeal and specify who, if anyone, is empowered to change a final grade.
 All appeals for a final grade change must be initiated in writing through the department in question during the semester immediately following the semester in which the grade was earned.
 A copy of each department’s policies and procedures are filed in the office of the appropriate dean.